j-dohnalek/Arduino_Energenie_Pimote/README.md

 arduino-pimote
 ==============

-This is an attempt to move the Energenie Pimote RF remote socket controller from Raspberry Pi to Arduino platform.
-The Raspberry pi pins are 3V3 and Arduino operate on 5V.
+The Energenie Pimote remote socket control board can withstand 5V of the Arduino pins.
+This allows it to be ported to Arduino board.
+This is an attempt to move the Energenie Pimote RF remote socket controller from Raspberry Pi to Arduino board.

-The Energenie controller handles it without any problem.
-I have started using it since September 2015 and did not encounter any issues with the components.

 More information on https://jdohnalek.com